jadiha/Jadiha/README.md

   🤖 **Real Life Robotics**
-  Led software development and ran live pilots and demos for an autonomous food delivery robot at the Toronto Zoo — putting real robots in front of real people and making it work.
+  Led software development and ran live pilots and demos for an autonomous food delivery robot at the Toronto Zoo, putting real robots in front of real people and making it work.

   📊 **Amazon**
   Built an internal tool that gave an entire team visibility into their cron jobs in one place.